 Something that Mr. Goodyear discovered by accident greatly improves wear resistance, and coincidentally, wet traction, it does not make the rubber harder or softer.
 The polymerization of butyl rubber changes its wear rate and traction; carbon black is the most important feature in traction.

 There are two main degrading agents that attack tyres and rubber trim; UV radiation and ozone.
 Both of these attack the long hydrocarbon chains of the rubber and, by breaking these bonds, shorten the molecules with resulting loss of elasticity.

 Every week?
 Every month?
 Or so long ago you can’t remember?
 When was the last time you checked?

 Not enough drivers are checking their tyres as often as they should be.
-After all, your tyres are the only part of the vehicle that make contact with the road and roadworthy tyres are crucial to both your safety and that of fellow road users.
+After all, your tyres are the only part of the vehicle that makes contact with the road and road-worthy tyres are crucial to both your safety and that of fellow road users.

 Always make sure your tyre pressure is at the correct level.
 Check the recommended tyre pressure for your vehicle which can be found in your vehicle handbook.
 It is often also printed in the driver’s door jamb.

 Check your tyres for any signs of irregular wear or damage such as lumps, cuts and bulges.
 Make sure you also check the tyre sidewall as not all damage occurs in the tread area.

 Make sure your tyres have adequate tread remaining around the complete circumference of the tyre.
 The legal limit for the minimum depth of the tread on car tyres is 1.6mm across the central ¾ of the tyre tread.
 However, tyre performance will gradually deteriorate before reaching this limit - at 0.05-inch (1.6 mm) in wet weather, it takes almost 40 per cent further to stop at 50 mph than it does at 0.25-inch (7mm).
 This is equivalent to 8 car lengths of reduced stopping distance.